-Here's the lowdown on some great places to get the best shopping deals in the cities of Oz
+Here's the lowdown on some great places to get the best shopping deals in Australia's major cities.

 Birkenhead Point Outlet Centre, Sydney

 Shop til’ you drop at the largest outlet centre in Sydney, with over 120 premium brands all under one roof.
 Located in the inner-city suburb of Balmain, hop on board the Hello Sydney!
 Shopper Hopper, a direct ferry service from Circular Quay or Darling Harbour that will take you past iconic landmarks such as the Sydney Opera House.
 Stop by the Centre Concierge Desk on level two of the centre to get your free Hello Sydney! discount card and enjoy even more savings while shopping.

 Want to know where the locals shop for a great bargain in Melbourne?
 Join the Bargains and Bubbles Tour.
 Discover back street warehouses, pop-up sales, affordable fashion, vintage bag and shoe boutiques, hard-to-find warehouse sales, and streets known for their discount clothing outlets.
 You can join the tour solo or book a private group tour.
 Need to fuel up?
 A café style lunch and a drink is also included in the price.

 Harbour Town, Gold Coast and Adelaide